HTTPArchive/almanac.httparchive.org/src/content/en/2024/structured-data.md

   height=441
 )}}

-This decline underscores a strategic move by developers and webmasters to adopt **Open Graph**, which originated with Facebook but has since become the **standard for social media sharing** across platforms.
-The **Open Graph format** offers greater flexibility and interoperability, making it the go-to choice for content optimization on Facebook as well as other social networks.
+This decline underscores a strategic move by developers and webmasters to adopt Open Graph, which originated with Facebook but has since become the standard for social media sharing across platforms.
+The Open Graph format offers greater flexibility and interoperability, making it the go-to choice for content optimization on Facebook as well as other social networks.

 {{ figure_markup(
   image="facebook-meta-tag-usage-by-year-desktop.png",